ralphrecto/xic/README.md

 A compiler for the Xi programming language.

 ## Getting Started ##
+Before you get started, you may want to be running in the VM described below.
+Once you have that set up, read on!

 This repository comes with a spiffy [Makefile](Makefile) that can build code, run tests, generate documentation and more.
 All the libraries you need to build and run code are also packaged with this repository, so `make` should "just